Government and Public Services

 • Direct entry to positions advertised by individual Departments, most typically at HEO (Higher Executive Officer) and EO (Executive Officer) for new graduates.
 Positions at SEO (Senior Executive Officer) and Team leader levels may also be within reach for some DPhils and graduates who have more substantial work experience, although most will require some management experience.

-Use online events and the Oxford Careers Fairs to meet current civil servants and learn about other public sector careers.
-We plan to offer panel discussions featuring our alumni working in the public sector in Michaelmas Term:
+Attend events and the Oxford University careers fairs to meet current civil servants and learn about other public sector careers.
+We plan to offer a panel discussion featuring our alumni working in the public sector at the beginning of Michaelmas term.
+Additionally:

-• the Oxford Careers Fair (Thursday 6th October 2022) may bring representatives of graduate programmes from the wider public sector, such as the NHS Leadership programme, and the accelerated development programmes for social work (Frontline and Head Start), prison service (Unlocked), the police (Police Now) and teaching profession (Teach First).
+• the Oxford University Careers Fair may see representatives from the Fast Stream and other graduate programmes in the wider public sector, such as the NHS Leadership programmes, and the accelerated development programmes for social work (Frontline and Head Start), prison service (Unlocked), the police (Police Now) and teaching profession (Teach First).

-• the Science, Engineering and Technology Fair may attract public sector oriented organisations keen to recruit STEM candidates, including GORS, the Statistical Service, the Intellectual Property Office, the UK Atomic Energy Authority, and the Defence Science and Technology Laboratories (Dstl) and the NHS Scientist Training Programme (STP) .
+• the Science, Engineering and Technology Fair may attract public sector oriented organisations keen to recruit STEM candidates, including the Fast Stream, GORS, the Statistical Service, the Intellectual Property Office, the UK Atomic Energy Authority, and the Defence Science and Technology Laboratories (Dstl) and the NHS Scientist Training Programme (STP) .

 If you have a specific focus or strong interest in particular Department or Agency, check their website regularly, register for email alerts and follow them on social media to keep in touch.
 Not every programme is well marketed and some schemes may open only a very short application window.

-The NGDP is a graduate entry and accelerated development programme coordinated by the Local Government Association (LGA).
-Successful applicants are employed by their local authority for the duration of the NGDP.
+Impact: The Local Government Graduate Programme is a graduate entry and accelerated development programme coordinated by the Local Government Association (LGA).
+Successful applicants are employed by their local authority for the duration of the programme.
 Although this is not a permanent contract, some 95% of participants successfully transition into permanent positions at the end of the programme, usually with their existing authority and with about 10% of each cohort securing a permanent position at a different local authority.

 Trainees will develop a broad understanding of different aspects of local government by undertaking placements in corporate roles, and front-line and support services across a number of the key areas within a council, for example, in education, social services, planning, corporate services and strategy.
-There may also be the opportunity to take an external secondment with a different local authority or on a separate public sector graduate scheme such as Teach First or NHS Direct.
+You will also complete a leadership diploma, and there may be the opportunity to take an external secondment with a different local authority or on a separate public sector graduate scheme such as Teach First or NHS Direct.

-To stay up to date, and for confirmation of the recruitment timetable, monitor the LGA NGDP website or follow @ngdp_LGA on Twitter, although the details may not be updated until applications open in the autumn.
+To stay up to date, and for confirmation of the recruitment timetable, monitor the website for the LGA's IMPACT programme, although the details may not be updated until applications open in the autumn.
+Direct entry positions will also be advertised by individual authorities.

 GCHQ and Intelligence Services